 Meanwhile in their native land, the ancestral plants that stayed behind would have also mutated, except that farmers did not embrace this new diversity.
 Xavier Perrier, a biomathematician specialising in plant diversity and evolution at the French Agricultural Research Centre for Development (CIRAD), reckons it is because they did not need to.
 “The niches these mutants would have filled were most likely already occupied by other bananas.
 There would not have been many reasons for farmers to keep variants.”

-The diversity of the Maoli-Popoulu and Iholena types similarly benefitted from being taken out of the banana’s centre of origin.
-Their ancestors were also part of the ancient wave of bananas to leave the region, except that instead of heading west, like the ancestors of Plantains and EAHBs, they were taken east (see Outsourcing diversification).
+Two types of bananas, the Maoli-Popoulu and Iholena, similarly saw their diversity increase after some cultivars were taken out of their ancestral home.
+Except that instead of heading west, like the ancestors of Plantains and EAHBs, they were taken east (see Outsourcing diversification).
 Their diversity has declined of late, but a few hot spots remain, like New Caledonia for Maolis, Fiji for Popoulus and Hawaii for Iholenas.

 The more recent diversification of Cavendish bananas attests to the enduring importance of this age-old process.
 Growers have used it mainly to improve agronomic performance, but the emergence of TR4, the fungal strain to which Cavendish cultivars are susceptible, has opened up a new focus of selection.
 Since the 1990s, the Taiwan Banana Research Institute has been using its infested fields to select for less susceptible variants.
 These so-called GCTCVs, for Giant Cavendish tissue-culture variants (tissue culture increases mutations), are under continuous selection to decrease their susceptibility to TR4.